HR leader discussing benchmarking data with team

 HR personnel and their associated costs are viewed by management as overheads.
 Most businesses try to limit their overheads as much as possible because they do not directly contribute to revenue.
 Benchmarking your HR to employee ratio helps ensure that you’re getting the right return on investment (ROI) from your HR team and avoid excessive people costs.

-Ready to benchmark your HR to employee ratio?
+Ready to benchmark your HR function?
 Get started here

-An optimal HR to employee ratio is necessary for keeping your HR operations effective, supporting your workforce, and aligning your HR strategy with broader business goals.
+An optimal HR to employee ratio is necessary for maintaining effective HR operations, supporting your workforce, and aligning the HR strategy with broader business goals.

 How to Benchmark Your HR to Employee Ratio in Five Steps